The Hydrogen Train

 As mentioned earlier, hydrogen fuel cells use hydrogen and oxygen to produce electricity.
 While the oxygen needed for the fuel cell can be drawn from the environment, hydrogen fuel must be brought onboard.
 This is produced using a process known as electrolysis, which in itself is inefficient and energy-intensive.
 Traditionally, electrolysis plants were powered by electricity generated through fossil fuel combustion, however, there is a global drive to improve the efficiency of the electrolysis process and produce hydrogen more sustainably.
 For example, there are now hydrogen production plants which run completely off solar or wind power – meaning that the hydrogen being produced is classified as zero-carbon fuel – Scotland would therefore be well placed for such an initiative with tidal power most likely to be substituted for solar, along with wind power.

-Surely Scotland could establish an adequate source of hydrogen from the Grangemouth refinery to allow this to be taken forward.
-Interestingly enough, as mentioned earlier, these new hydrogen trains are ideally suited for short stretches of the network that have not been converted to electric rails and the ESSR falls nicely into that category.
+Surely Scotland could establish an adequate source of hydrogen from the fairly centrally located Grangemouth refinery to allow this technology to be taken forward.
+At Grangemouth, Ineos is building a £350m energy plant (a new steam and power plant) to improve energy efficiency and long-term reliability.
+Perhaps an opportunity to consider establishing a hydrogen fuel plant there as well because in the near future, as the supply and demand for hydrogen increases substantially, Ineos would be in a very favourable position to meet that requirement.
+Interestingly enough, as stated earlier, these new hydrogen trains are ideally suited for short stretches of the network that have not been converted to electric rails and the ESSR falls nicely into that category.
 Obviously a hydrogen train can traverse sections of already electrified line with no impediments.

 For the moment, it seems that hydrogen fuel cells hold the key to powering the trains of the future.
 In the interim period the challenge is to make diesels cleaner, possibly by extra filtration especially when operating in urban areas.
 These existing diesels, of which there are about 3,000 freight trains alone in the UK are much more powerful machines with high range capacities and means that they are well suited for use on the rail network.
 However, the challenge as with all emerging technologies, is that a way will have to be found to develop much more powerful eco friendly trains for the future.